 The Richard M. and Maggie C. Daley Building is home to the College of Communication and the School of Continuing and Professional Studies.
 On the corner of State and Jackson, it’s steps from multiple public transit stops.

-In addition to classroom and administrative offices, the building features creative resources like a green screen studio, control room and editing suites for students to apply and enhance their multimedia skills.
+In addition to classroom and administrative offices—such as the Office of the President, Academic Affairs, Human Resources and the Office of Advancement—the building features creative resources like a green screen studio, control room and editing suites for students to apply and enhance their multimedia skills.

 The Idea Realization Lab (IRL), a creative space for students to bring their ideas to life, is on the third floor.
 IRL offers the machinery, tools and materials for a broad range of activities, from 3D printing and laser cutting, to sewing and screen printing, to woodworking and milling.